ZigBee Compared to Bluetooth

 ZigBee antennas may be internalized within ZigBee enabled devices or controllers, or externally installed for signal enhancement or routing.
 A compliant antenna is usually resonant at the 2.4 GHz frequency, though in some regions ZigBee operates at 902 to 928 MHz or 868 to 868.6 MHz.
-ZigBee shares the use of the 2.4 GHz frequency with WiFi and Bluetooth, though it utilizes this band in a different way to IEEE 802.11 networks.
+ZigBee antennas share the use of the 2.4 GHz frequency with WiFi antennas and Bluetooth antennas, though it utilizes this band in a different way to IEEE 802.11 networks.
 Therefore provided care is taken to avoid interference, a generic 2.4 GHz antenna is more than adequate for ZigBee networking.

 What is ZigBee?

 ZigBee is a high-level communication protocol for the creation of Low-rate Wireless Personal Area Networks (LR WPANs) in a variety of settings.
 It is known for being low power and having a longer range and better penetration than some of its competitors which makes it advantageous for applications that require long term embedded connectivity.